rsfutch77/rulette/software_descriptions/0-software-description.md

 3. Initialize your project for Firebase: `firebase init` (Select Hosting and follow the prompts)
 4. Build your project (if necessary, e.g., `npm run build`).
 5. Deploy to Firebase Hosting: `npm run deploy`
+6. Deploy functions as needed `npx firebase deploy --only functions`

 ## ConOps